unpoly/unpoly/README_RAILS.md

 ### Making a new release

-New versions of `unpoly-rails` are released as part of the [Unpoly release process](https://github.com/unpoly/unpoly/blob/master/README.md#making-a-new-release).
+New versions of `unpoly-rails` are released as part of the [Unpoly release process](https://github.com/unpoly/unpoly/blob/master/README.md#making-a-new-release), which also feeds other package managers like Bower or NPM.